paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-008-fair-labor-standards.md

 Subsec. (e)(2).
 Pub.
 L. 115–141, § 1201(b)(3), inserted at end “Any person who violates [section 203(m)(2)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section203/m/2/B&num=0&edition=prelim) shall be subject to a civil penalty not to exceed $1,100 for each such violation, as the Secretary determines appropriate, in addition to being liable to the employee or employees affected for all tips unlawfully kept, and an additional equal amount as liquidated damages, as described in subsection (b).”

 2008—Subsec. (e).
 Pub.
 L. 110–233 amended subsec. (e) generally.
-Prior to amendment, subsec. (e) related to civil penalties for child labor violations.
+Prior to amendment, subsec. (e) related to civil penalties for certain violations.

 1996—Subsec. (e).
 Pub.
 L. 104–174 in first sentence substituted “of [section 212 of this title](./chapter-008-fair-labor-standards.md#section-212) or [section 213(c)(5) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section213/c/5&num=0&edition=prelim)” for “of [section 212 of this title](./chapter-008-fair-labor-standards.md#section-212)” and “under [section 212 of this title](./chapter-008-fair-labor-standards.md#section-212) or [section 213(c)(5) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section213/c/5&num=0&edition=prelim)” for “under that section”.